danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-in-dart.md

 ### Actions

-Actions are functions that return closures to modify the state of a component.
+Actions are functions that return closures to modify the state of the module.
 The returned function accepts a single argument of the state to modify, and returns a new object representing the modified `State`.

 ```dart
 typedef T Action<T>(T state);